EBZebra/docs/edge/source/guide/debuggingjs.md

 This guide describes three methods of debugging Enterprise Browser apps while they're running on the device:

-* **Weinre** is a node.js application that can effectively test most apps running on Android and Windows Mobile/CE devices.
+* **Chrome's Web Inspector** works with Android KitKat and higher, is easy to set up and offers screenshots and other nice extras.

-* **Chrome's Web Inspector** works with Android KitKat and higher, is easier to set up than Weinre and offers screenshots and other nice extras.
+* **Weinre** is a node.js application that can effectively test most apps running on Android Jelly Bean and Windows Mobile/CE devices.

 * **Remote Debug Inspector** works with Windows Mobile/CE devices that use the Zebra Webkit.